 Hopefully I’ve given you some useful tips to guide you through some of the challenges of fireworks photography, and planted some ideas for different ways of taking your photos.
 Have fun, and don’t forget to look up from your camera occasionally & enjoy the show!

 - - - - - -

 Those are some fantastic tips that I know will help us all capture stunning fireworks photos this 4th of July.
 As a bonus, you can download a cheat sheet here to help you remember Grant's favorite fireworks settings when you are on the go.

-Be sure to check out Grant's previous article, Intro to Night Photography.
-I also feature a collection of his stunning night photography on my website called Nature at Night.
+If any of you would like to see more of Grant's photography, check out his Facebook page.
+Also, be sure to check out Grant's previous article, Intro to Night Photography.
 You will be amazed the at the dramatic images he has captured!